Medial-EarlySign/MR_Wiki/index.md

 1. Set up your environment: Compile and clone the necessary tools - See the: [Infrastructure Installation](Infrastructure%20Home%20Page/index.md#installations)
 2. Create a data repository: Follow the [ETL guide](Repositories/Load%20new%20repository.md)
 3. Define your cohort: Prepare a list of patient IDs, prediction times, and outcome.
 See [MedSamples](Infrastructure%20Home%20Page/MedProcessTools%20Library/MedSamples.md) for details on labeling.
 4. Specify the model architecture in JSON.
-Refer to: [Model Json Format](Infrastructure%20Home%20Page/MedModel%20json%20format.md), [infrastucture explaination](Infrastructure%20Home%20Page/index.md) and examples (TODO: reference to full example)
+Refer to: [Model Json Format](Infrastructure%20Home%20Page/MedModel%20json%20format.md), [infrastucture explaination](Infrastructure%20Home%20Page/index.md)
-5. Run our tools - python or `Flow`, `Optimizer` to train the model
+5. Run our tools - python or [Flow](Medial%20Tools/Guide%20for%20common%20actions#2-train-a-model-from-json), [Optimizer](Medial%20Tools/Optimizer.md) to train the model
-6. Apply and test the model using `Flow`
+6. Apply and test the model using [Flow](Medial%20Tools/Guide%20for%20common%20actions#3-calculate-model-score-on-samples)
+7. Analysze model performance using [bootstrap](Medial%20Tools/bootstrap_app/) and [test kit/AutoTest](Medial%20Tools/Model%20Checklist/AutoTest/) or write your own tests
+8. Wrap the model for deployment - follow - [AlgoMarker Deployment](Infrastructure%20Home%20Page/AlgoMarkers/Howto%20Use%20AlgoMarker.md)

 ### Other Documentation Pages